Home

 Preventing the underlying actual cause of the licking, biting, and scratching is the best prevention.
 This can be done by:

-• Maintaining a monthly flea prevention program (Revolution, Advantage, Frontline).
+• Maintaining a monthly flea prevention program

-• Treating dog allergy symptoms so dogs aren’t scratching and biting excessively.
+• Treating dog allergy symptoms so dogs aren’t scratching and biting excessively

-Return from Canine Hot Spots to Dog Skin Problems
+Return to Canine Skin Problems